Cue Cards Samples with band 8 answers

 Our society evolves and changes over time.
 Some changes are so prolific that they ensure a better life for all, and sometimes small changes impact our society beyond our expectations.
 Such an important change in our country is women's participation in higher education.

 Looking back to the past century, women were confined at home, and it was beyond our imagination that they could be equally adept as men and participate in building our society.
-It was a curse not only for the females but also for the whole society to consider that women should only take care of household tasks and produce babies each year -what a shame.
+It was a curse not only for the females but also for the whole society to consider that women should only take care of household tasks and produce babies each year - what a shame.
 Some education, mostly primary schooling, was allowed for females, but parents considered higher education for females to be a waste of time and money.
 As a result, our universities had a very limited number of female students.

-The change did not happen overnight and thanks to some fearless female social activists who fought for their rights to education.
+The change did not happen overnight, and thanks to some fearless female social activists who fought for their rights to education.
 Their lifelong struggle and motivational activities inspired a thousand others - both females and progressive males.
-Besides, the government helped a lot to fight the social dogma and old beliefs, and a collaborative effort from the government, female social activists, writers, scientists, politicians and most importantly ordinary people have changed the very social norm of not sending females to universities.
+Besides, the government helped a lot to fight the social dogma and old beliefs, and a collaborative effort from the government, female social activists, writers, scientists, politicians and most importantly, ordinary people, have changed the very social norm of not sending females to universities.

 The whole process took more than six decades or so in my country.
-But it is obvious that the human history of restricting women from education and other basic rights goes more than a few centuries.
+But it is obvious that the human history of restricting women from education and other basic rights goes back more than a few centuries.

 Model Answer 2: